SDK CLI commands

 View as Markdown

-The Postman CLI enables you to generate, download, sync, list, and configure SDKs directly from your Postman entities.
+The Postman CLI provides commands for generating client SDKs from Postman Collections and API specifications, and for managing server-side GitHub connections that automatically open or update pull requests on every successful build.
 To use the commands, install the command-line companion for Postman.
 You can use it from your command line or Postman terminal.

 postman sdk init